 Mystery behind the Eternal Flame at Jwalamukhi Temple

 You might be wondering about the reasons behind the burning flame at Jwala Ji temple in Kangra.
 The great Akbar failed, the great Indian scientists and geologists failed and even some other scientific researchers failed to validate the reason.
-According to beliefs, there must be surely some other phenomena that is forming the reason behind this eternal flame.
+According to beliefs, there must be surely some other phenomena that are forming the reason behind this eternal flame.
 However, till now no scientists or geologists couldn’t predict anything.
 That might be the ”Supreme Nature” of God.

 Finally, everything cannot be tested and verified on principles of science and that is why it is often said: “Where the thinking boundary of Science ends, Region of Spirituality begins”.